ifmcjthenknczny/jsCheckers/README.md

 * Display of possible moves of given piece.

 * Responsive for mobile and laptop (breakpoint: 700px)
-* Captured pieces go to separate, visible area.
+* Captured pieces go to separate, visible area - "graveyard".
-* Turn counter and message whose turn is it.
+* Turn counter and displaying whose turn is it.
 * Game reset button.

 * Board and surroundings fully generated from scratch with use of Javascript.